Fablehaven: Keys to the Demon Prison: Recurring characters

-Agad – a wizard who was once a dragon, but permanently transformed into his human avatar forever to gain more magical power.
+Agad is a wizard who was once a dragon, but permanently transformed into his human avatar forever to gain more magical power.
 He is the caretaker of one of the three dragon sanctuaries/preserves, Wyrmroost, which are closed to human interference.
 After the fight on Shoreless Isle, the dragons at Wyrmroost are governed by the king of dragons, Celebrant, because Agad is named the caretaker of Living Mirage after the Sphinx has asked to become an Eternal.

-Fairy Queen – the "queen" of fairies.
+Fairy Queen is the "queen" of fairies.
 She is immensely powerful and is respected by all creatures of light.
 The Fairy Queen is widely considered the most powerful entity of creatures of light.
 It is not widely known that she is a unicorn.
 Bracken is her son, and the supposedly dead Fairy King is her consort.

-Coulter Dixon – a friend of Seth and Kendra's grandparents.
+Coulter Dixon is a friend of Seth and Kendra's grandparents.
 He collects magical relics and is in the Knights of the Dawn.
 He is known for owning a frayed, fingerless leather glove that makes the wearer invisible when they hold still.
-He is killed by Graulas after he is healed by the Sands of Sanctity.
+He is killed by Graulas after the demon is healed by the Sands of Sanctity.

-Vanessa Santoro – a traitor to the Knights of the Dawn.
+Vanessa Santoro is a traitor to the Knights of the Dawn.
 She worked for the Society of the Evening Star, but she knew the Sphinx's true identity.
 Fearing for his safety, the Sphinx imprisoned her in the Quiet Box at Fablehaven.
 Because of what the Sphinx did, she switched sides.
 It is hinted that she has affections for Warren.

-The Sphinx – former captain of the Knights of the Dawn.
+The Sphinx is a former captain of the Knights of the Dawn.
 When exposed as a traitor working for the Society of the Evening Star, he ran to secrecy and began to plot and kill even more than he had before.
-After Graulas usurped control of the Society from him he assisted the Knights to defeat the demon horde.
+After Graulas usurped control of the Society from him he assisted the Knights to defeat the demon horde, and becomes an Eternal as his joint punishment and reward.

-Tanugatoa (Tanu) – potion master and friend of Kendra and Seth's grandparents.
+Tanugatoa (Tanu) is a potion master and friend of Kendra and Seth's grandparents.
 He is a Knight of the Dawn.